Run1e/AceBot/README.md

-tag             Bring up a tag tag create      Create a new tag tag make        Create a new tag interactively (recommended!) tag edit        Edit one of your tags. tag delete      Delete one of your tags tag list        List a members tags, or all the server tags tag info        Extensive information about a tag
+tag             Bring up a tag tag create      Create a new tag tag make        Create a new tag interactively (recommended!) tag edit        Edit one of your tags tag delete      Delete one of your tags tag list        List a members tags, or all the server tags tag info        Extensive information about a tag